bisgardo/reification/README.md

 If `X` contains abstract methods, then `X$String` will be abstract.
 If `X` were an interface, then so would `X$String` be.

 The generated class will reside in the same package as the input class.

+[TODO Example of auto-instantiated method]

 ## Future ideas